ntnu-arl/aerial_gym_simulator/docs/index.md

 ## Features

-- ??? note "**Modular and Extendable Design**" allowing users to easily create custom environments, robots, sensors, tasks, and controllers, and changing parameters programmatically on-the-go by modifying the [Simulation Components](./4_simulation_components.md)
+- ??? note "**Modular and Extendable Design**" allowing users to easily create custom environments, robots, sensors, tasks, and controllers, and changing parameters programmatically on-the-fly by modifying the [Simulation Components](./4_simulation_components.md).
 - ??? note "**Rewritten from the Ground-Up**" to offer very high control over each of the simulation components and capability to extensively [customize](./5_customization.md) the simulator to your needs.
 - ??? note "**High-Fidelity Physics Engine**"
       leveraging [NVIDIA Isaac Gym](https://developer.nvidia.com/isaac-gym/download), which provides a high-fidelity physics engine for simulating multirotor platforms, with the possibility of adding support for custom physics engine backends and rendering pipelines.
 - ??? note "**Parallelized Geometric Controllers**"
-      that reside on the GPU and provide parallelization for the [simultaneous control of (hundreds of) thousands of multirotor](./3_robots_and_controllers.md/#controllers) vehicles.
+      that reside on the GPU and provide parallelization for the [simultaneous control of thousands of multirotor](./3_robots_and_controllers.md/#controllers) vehicles.
 - ??? note "**Custom Rendering Framework**"
       (based on [NVIDIA Warp](https://nvidia.github.io/warp/)) used to design [custom sensors](./8_sensors_and_rendering.md/#warp-sensors) and perform parallelized kernel-based operations.
 - ??? note "**Modular and Extendable**"
       allowing users to easily create [custom environments](./5_customization.md/#custom-environments), [robots](./5_customization.md/#custom-robots), [sensors](./5_customization.md/#custom-sensors), [tasks](./5_customization.md/#custom-tasks), and [controllers](./5_customization.md/#custom-controllers).
-- ??? note "**Train RL-based control and navigation policies fast**" of your choice can be added for robot learning tasks.
-[Includes starter resources to facilitate implementation](./6_rl_training.md).
+- ??? note "**RL-based control and navigation policies**" of your choice can be added for robot learning tasks.
+[Includes scripts to get started with training your own robots.](./6_rl_training.md).

 !!! warning "**Support for Isaac Lab**"